iniyanijoseph/iniyanijoseph.github.io/content/projects.md

 # Activities
 ## 2024-2025
 - Economics and Computation Club
-	- Lead readings in Computational Economics and Fair Division research
+	- Lead readings in Design and Analysis of Algorithms, especially in Economics and Computation and Computational Geometry
 - Codeburners
 	- Competitive Programming Club
 - Association for Computing Machinery